2020 Albert Bartlett tips – 16/1 and 50/1 tips on day four

 The second horse I think looks particularly overpriced is DÉCOR IRLANDAIS.
 Noel Kelly’s charge ran up to RPRs in the mid-90s several times in point-to-points and has run up to a rating of 145 on all four of his most recent runs.
 Décor Irlandais would surely have won the Leamington last time too, had he not hung left and allowed Mossy Fen through on his outside.

 Kelly’s seven-year-old is experienced, battle-hardened and consistent.
 Décor Irlandais goes really well fresh and decent day four ground will be right up his street.
-50/1 looks massive!
+50/1 in the Cheltenham free bets looks massive!